aibrite/jdash-docs/src/client/dashlet-development.md

     </script>
 </j-dashlet>
 ```
-If you attach a function named `loadConfig` to your dashlet Jdash automatically calls it when a new instance of your dashlet is created or after successfully saving new configuration values.
+If you attach a function named `loadConfig` to your dashlet, JDash automatically calls it when a new instance of your dashlet is created or after successfully saving new configuration values.

 ```html
 <j-dashlet-editor id="hello-world-editor">